 Actually, I think Ice is a pretty decent book from the latter stages of his career – but this is only a partial endorsement because on the whole I completely agree that the earlier books he wrote are far preferable.
 And here are the ones I liked the most here at Fedora … This is my Top 13:

 OK, first off let me just say that King’s Ransom, a popular book in the series about a kidnapping gone wrong that was later filmed as High and Low by Akira Kurosawa just missed making the list by a whisker – it would definitely be the 14th – probably.
-But I have focussed here exclusively on the books that, in my reviews, I gave the highest rating to.
+But I have focused here exclusively on the books that, in my reviews, I gave the highest rating to.
 Only one got five stars, and I am saving that until last. but these are the ones that got 4 stars – so, in chronological order, the four star entries in the series were:

 - The Mugger (1956) – For me, the best of the initial trio of paperbacks written for Pocket Books, and the only one in which Steve Carella doesn’t really feature, being as he was off on his honeymoon with Teddy.